1. Terms and Conditions of Supply;

 The end date is the end of:

-(a) 14 days after the day on which you receive the last of the Products in respect of all Products that are not electric radiators; or
+(a) 14 days after the day on which you receive the last of the Products in respect of all Products that are not electric heaters; or

-(b) 30 days after the day on which you receive a Product where that Product is an electric radiator or the end date stipulated in clause 12.4.2(a), whichever is the later.
+(b) 30 days after the day on which you receive a Product where that Product is an electric heater or the end date stipulated in clause 12.4.2(a), whichever is the later.

 Your Contract is for Services: